Non-Functional Testing: A Complete Handbook for Developers

 Cons of automation testing

 As previously stated, different software testing types are ideal for different scenarios.
+Automation testing will not replace manual testing and vice versa.
 Generally speaking, the manual approach is not ideal for regression testing.
-This is where the same test is performed over and ever again to determine if the end result is the same each time.
-Therefore, knowing when to perform an automated or manual test will help speed up the process, and produce the most accurate and actionable results
+This is where the same test is performed over and over again to determine if the end result is the same each time.

 This involves performing a series of low-level test scenarios.
 The most common is testing individual components, modules, buttons, and other functions.
 It usually does not consider how two different modules interact with each other.
 Unit tests are cheap to automate and run very quickly.